At Waterhouses CE (VC) Primary School we use the phonics programme ‘Letters and Sounds’ from Nursery.

 - Type in your child’s User Name and Password.
 (See your teacher or child for user name and password information.)

-If you have further questions about Accelerated Reader, please see your child’s class teacher or Miss Sellers.
+If you have further questions about Accelerated Reader, please see your child’s class teacher.

 Suggested Reading Lists